versionone/openAgile/VersionOne/TeamStreams/Plan.md

 * Participation in External Developer events
 * Customer Success for V1 Developers
 	* Engage Customer Success team for help
-	* Who are developing with our platform?
+	* Who is developing with our platform?
 	* Engage them with email, survey, etc.
 * More 3 PMs
 * More transparency/engagement with Services